sandeepmj/javascript-variables-comparison-operators/README.md

 ### Why use Variables?

 - **Clarity** - you can assign meaningful names to variables.
-- **Reuseable** - you can use the same variable in different places in your code.
+- **Reusability** - you can use the same variable in different places in your code.
 - **Time saver** - you can change its value in one place and the new value is called on throughout your code
 - **Placeholder** - a variable can be empty until some event or user action or input gives it a value.